Mauricio Lomelin

 Personal Notes

-Initialization Script
+Framework Initialization Script

-The initialization script ensures the environment runs under zsh, configures error handling options, and validates the namespaced architecture by checking for function name collisions before sourcing all script libraries.
+The initialization script ensures the environment runs under zsh, configures error handling options, and validates the namespaced architecture by checking for function name collisions before sourcing all framework script libraries.

 #!/usr/bin/env zsh